bittremieux/falcon/README.md

 searching.
 Larger vectors will minimize the number of hash collisions and more accurately approximate the true cosine distance, at the expense of longer nearest neighbor searching and memory requirements.

-**Spectrum preprocessing**

-- There are several options to configure spectrum preprocessing prior to the clustering.
-See the command-line documentation for more information.

 How does it work?
 -----------------